RodrigoScola/vscode-text-objects/README.md

 #### Changing the keybinds

-If you are using the [Vim extension](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim), you need to change the shortcuts in `vscode-textobjects.vimKeybinds` to the key that you want, then use the command `Generate Vim Keybinds`, then it will automagically save it in your `normalModeKeybinds` in your `settings.json`
+If you are using the [Vim extension](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim), you need to change the shortcuts in `vscode-textobjects.vimKeybinds` to the key that you want, then use the command `Generate Vim Keybinds`.
+It will show you a new window with your new keybinds that you need to paste on your `settings.json`

 ## Supported Languages